canibanoglu/tango_with_django_book/chapters/login.rst

 	A screenshot illustrating the basic registration form you create as part of this tutorial.

 Upon seeing the message indicating your details were successfully registered, the database should have two new entries in its tables corresponding to the ``User`` and ``UserProfile`` models.
-Your question now may be how to use that data.
-Read on to see!

 Adding Login Functionality
 --------------------------